Registration will remain open through May 1st.

 The organizer carries no responsibility, legal or otherwise, for injury to riders sustained during the race.
 This includes damage to bikes and equipment.
 Riders are responsible for their well-being during the race and for making adequate preparations.

-This is a hard race - plan accordingly.
+This is a hard ride - plan accordingly.

 Link to your route on Strava or Ride with GPS.

 Selfies from the specified locations for your course.